simudream/konfig/tests/project/README.md

-This directory serves as a complete example of resourced-stacks project.
+This directory serves as a complete example of konfig project.

 ## Testing commands
 ```